The Anatomy of Gibson’s Les Paul SGs

 VII: The VII equates to the ES-355 in the world of Firebirds – the top-of-the-line offering being produced for this series.
 With the same body construction, the VII stands out due to its appointments.
 It has a bound ebony fretboard, and genuine Mother Of Pearl block inlays, as opposed to the pearloid, trapezoid inlays that you saw on the V. You’ll also see an upgrade from nickel to gold plated hardware here, and a whopping three mini-humbuckers.
 These guitars were wired similarly to a Les Paul Custom and also had a three-way selector switch and four knobs.
 Lastly, it featured a gold Lyre Vibrola with a plastic handle.

 When shopping for Reverse Gibson Firebirds between 1963 and 1965, be sure to keep these appointments in mind.
 And remember, there are exceptions to every rule!
 Gibson, like Fender, was no stranger to making things work for an order when necessary or customizing a guitar for a buyer.
 When in doubt, ask a specialist to make sure you are buying the best gear possible for you!
-In our next blog on Firebirds, we’ll look at what is now known as the “Non-Reverse” body style and the changes you see compared to the first iteration.
-Plus, we’ll dive into Gibson’s elusive Custom Colors!
+For more information, check out our follow-up blog on “Non-Reverse” Firebirds and the changes you see compared to the first iteration.

 For a quick reference, we’ve made the following images to aid in what to look for: